 Sales planning involves accurate demand forecasting, so you can project the amount of inventory that will be sold in a given period of time.
 It also involves SKU management and deciding what SKUs will sell and which SKUs might be slower moving.

-The best way to plan for sales is to look at your competition, research customer buying behavior and trends, and look into historical order data.
+The best way to plan for sales is to look at your competition, research customer buying behaviour and trends, and look into historical order data.

-Finally, you have the inventory planning process, which involves optimizing your inventory to meet demand and optimize internal costs.
+Finally, you have the inventory planning process, which involves optimising your inventory to meet demand and optimise internal costs.

 Inventory planning consists of understanding what SKUs perform the best through multiple channels, such as location and sales channels (social media and through other retailers).